BENJAMIN123-CLOUD/MOROCCO-ELECTRICITY-COMSUMPTION-ANALYSIS/README.md

 2. **Day of Week**: Segmenting data by the day of the week to capture weekly trends.
 3. **Month**: Classifying data by month to identify seasonal variations.

-#### Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)
 Exploratory Data Analysis was conducted to gain a preliminary understanding of the dataset.
 This included:

 1. **Descriptive Statistics**: Calculating mean, median, standard deviation, and other summary statistics.
 2. **Visualizations**: Creating histograms, box plots, and time series plots to visually inspect data distributions and trends.

-### Seasonal Patterns in Electricity Consumption
+#### Seasonal Patterns in Electricity Consumption

-#### Hourly Patterns
+**Hourly Patterns**
-**Average Hourly Consumption by Season**: Analyzed to understand how consumption varies throughout the day in different seasons.
+- **Average Hourly Consumption by Season**: Analyzed to understand how consumption varies throughout the day in different seasons.

-#### Weekly Patterns
+**Weekly Patterns**
-1. **Average Daily Consumption by Day of Week and Season**: Investigated to reveal how daily consumption differs across weekdays and weekends, and how these patterns shift with the seasons.
+- **Average Daily Consumption by Day of Week and Season**: Investigated to reveal how daily consumption differs across weekdays and weekends, and how these patterns shift with the seasons.
-2. **Load Profiles for Weekdays and Weekends**: Developed to compare consumption behaviors between weekdays and weekends.
+- **Load Profiles for Weekdays and Weekends**: Developed to compare consumption behaviors between weekdays and weekends.

-#### Annual Patterns
+**Annual Patterns**
-1. **Monthly Consumption Patterns**: Explored to identify trends and anomalies in monthly energy use.
+- **Monthly Consumption Patterns**: Explored to identify trends and anomalies in monthly energy use.
-2. **Year-Over-Year Comparisons**: Conducted to detect long-term changes and trends in electricity consumption.
+- **Year-Over-Year Comparisons**: Conducted to detect long-term changes and trends in electricity consumption.

+#### Correlation Analysis Using Excel
+**Data Alignment**

+To analyze the correlation between electricity consumption and environmental factors, we ensured proper data alignment for consumption and variables such as temperature, wind speed, and humidity.
+This step was crucial to maintain the integrity and accuracy of the analysis.

+**Correlation Calculations**

+We calculated the Pearson correlation coefficient to quantify the strength and direction of the relationship between electricity consumption and each environmental variable.
+The Pearson correlation coefficient is a widely used statistical measure that helps in understanding the degree of linear association between two variables.

+**Analysis of Correlation Results**

+The correlation results were analyzed to identify the strongest correlations and understand their potential implications.
+This analysis helps in determining which environmental factors most significantly impact electricity consumption, thereby providing insights for better energy management and planning.
+The analysis revealed that the power consumption zone with the strongest relation is power consumption_zone3 = Temperature (0.489527308).

+#### Comparative Analysis of consumption patterns
+To investigate whether different zones exhibit distinct patterns in electricity consumption, a comprehensive analysis was conducted using Power BI.
+The following steps were taken:

+1. **Data Preparation**: The datasets containing electricity consumption data for multiple zones was imported into Power BI.

+2. **Data Visualization**: Interactive visualizations, such as line charts and bar charts, were created to illustrate the electricity consumption patterns across different zones.

+3. **Zone-wise Analysis**: Separate visualizations were created for each zone to facilitate a detailed examination of their unique consumption patterns.

+4. **Comparative Analysis**: Visualizations were used to compare the consumption patterns across different zones, enabling the identification of similarities and differences.

+#### Dashboard Overview (appendix 3)
+The dashboard provides a comprehensive visualization of electricity consumption across different zones in Morocco, incorporating various analytical elements to offer detailed insights.
+The primary components of the dashboard include:
+1. **Zone-specific Dashboards**:
+   - Separate dashboards for each of the three zones, showcasing detailed consumption patterns.
+   - Visual representation of hourly, daily, and monthly consumption trends.

+2. **Pie Chart for Average Energy Consumption by Zones**:
+   - A pie chart illustrating the proportion of energy consumption contributed by each zone.
+   - Helps in understanding the distribution of electricity usage across different regions.

+3. **Key Metrics Calculation**:
+   - Total Energy Consumption: Aggregate consumption across all zones.
+   - Average Temperature: Mean temperature readings associated with the consumption data.
+   - Average Humidity: Mean humidity levels recorded.
+   - Average Wind Speed: Mean wind speed values.

+4. **Interactive Slicer**:
+   - An hour slicer that allows users to filter the data by specific hours of the day.
+   - Facilitates a granular analysis of consumption patterns at different times.

+#### Conclusion
+The dashboard offers a robust tool for analyzing electricity consumption in Morocco, providing detailed visualizations and key metrics that facilitates data driven decision making.
+By leveraging the interactive features and comprehensive data analysis, stakeholders can gain valuable insights into energy usage patterns and environmental impacts aiding in efficient energy management strategies.

+#### Appendices